Agenda

 This session will be a panel discussion with people living with different forms of NF who are currently participating in a clinical trial.
 The panelists will share their thoughts on why participating in studies is important, how they were able to join trials, and talk about their experiences.
 You will also learn about the different forms of clinical studies and about tools to help you find them.

-time icon June 21, 2025 10:45 AM
+June 21, 2025 10:45 AM

 Coffee/Tea Break

-time icon June 21, 2025 11:00 AM
+June 21, 2025 11:00 AM

 Independence, Empowerment, and Transitions: Navigating Adulthood with NF